Libensemble/libensemble/docs/papers/joss/paper.md

 - Efficient resource utilization -- including the ability to cancel simulations on the fly.

-libEnsemble achieves the above using a generator--simulator--allocator model. libEnsemble's generators, simulators, and allocators -- commonly referred to as user functions -- are Python functions that simply accept and return NumPy structured arrays.
-Generators produce input for simulators, while simulators evaluate those inputs and allocators decide whether and when a simulator or generator should be called; any level of complexity is supported.
+libEnsemble seeks to the maximize the above criteria using a generator--simulator--allocator model. libEnsemble's generators, simulators, and allocators -- commonly referred to as user functions -- are Python functions that simply accept and return NumPy structured arrays.
+Generators produce input for simulators, simulators evaluate those inputs, and allocators decide whether and when a simulator or generator should be called; any level of complexity is supported.
 Multiple concurrent instances ("ensembles") of user functions are coordinated by libEnsemble's worker processes.
 Workers are typically assigned/reassigned compute resources; within user functions, workers can launch applications, evaluate intermediate results, and statefully intercommunicate.

-## Related work
+## Related Work

-Other packages for managing workflows and ensembles include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16] as well as packages that provide back-end dispatch and execution such as Parsl [@parsl] and Balsam [@Salim2019].
+Other packages for managing workflows and ensembles include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16] as well as packages such as Parsl [@parsl] and Balsam [@Salim2019], which provide back-end dispatch and execution.

-libEnsemble stands out primarily through its generator--simulator paradigm, which eliminates the need for users to explicitly define task dependencies.
+libEnsemble stands out primarily through its generator--simulator--allocator paradigm, which eliminates the need for users to explicitly define task dependencies.
 Instead, it emphasizes data dependencies between customizable Python user functions.
-This modular design also lends itself to exploiting the large library of example user functions that are provided with libEnsemble or available from the community, maximizing code reuse.
+This modular design also lends itself to exploiting the large library of example user functions that are provided with libEnsemble or available from the community (e.g., [@libEnsembleCommunityExamples]), maximizing code reuse.
 For instance, users can readily choose an existing generator function and tailor a simulator function to their particular needs.

 libEnsemble is a complete toolkit that includes generator-in-the-loop and backend mechanisms.
 Some other packages cover a subset of the workflow.
-Colmena, for example, has a front end that uses components to create and coordinate tasks while using Parsl to dispatch simulations.
+Colmena [@colmena21], for example, has a front end that uses components to create and coordinate tasks while using Parsl to dispatch simulations.

-## LibEnsemble functionality
+## libEnsemble Functionality

 libEnsemble communicates between a manager and multiple workers using either Python's built-in multiprocessing, MPI (via mpi4py), or TCP.